 Introducing the TSA into the Nigerian system of economic management has nothing to do with the intelligence or sensibilities of either Goodluck Jonathan or President Muhammadu Buhari.
 It is a “compulsory” International Monetary Fund (IMF) instruction.
 TSA is a budget management tool.
 Now, is the TSA an effective anti-corruption tool, though or not?

-The TSA has never been used as anti-corruption tool except (potentially) in Nigeria and maybe some weak Third World nations.
-The TSA has been adopted all around the world in from developing nations to advanced ones and there are quantifiable outcomes from their implementation.
-If there are any possible anti-corruption benefits from the TSA for Nigeria they are twofold.
+No government has used the TSA as an anti-corruption tool.
+Perhaps, except in Nigeria and maybe some weak Third World nations.
+They have adopted the TSA all around the world in from developing nations to advanced ones.
+And there are quantifiable outcomes from their implementation.
+If there are any anti-corruption benefits from the TSA for Nigeria, they are twofold.

-Firstly, they have the potential to eliminate delays in payments and transactions.
-Properly applied the days when certain top officials could keep the salaries of workers or monies owed to contractors in separate accounts to “help” the cash flow of a ‘patronage bank’ (i.e. one owned by a political godfather or party chieftain) or “cream off” the interest accrued for doing so should be over.
-Secondly, the TSA will be very useful in reducing the duplication of payments or overpayment for projects and expenditure by or on behalf of the Government of Nigeria (GON).
+First, they have the potential to eliminate delays in payments and transactions.
+With proper application, the days when certain top officials could keep the salaries of workers or monies owed to contractors in separate accounts may be over.
+The bid to “help” the cash flow of a ‘patronage bank’ (i.e. one owned by a political godfather or party chieftain).
+Or “cream off” the interest accrued for doing so should be over.
+Second, the TSA will be useful in reducing the duplication of payments or overpayment.
+Fraudulent payments for projects and expenditure by or on behalf of the Government of Nigeria (GON).